solo-fsw/sosxr-unity-timelineextensions/README.md

 5) The previousIndex in the TrackMixer is there to make sure that behaviour is only turned on/off once instead of on every frame.
 6) Can be run while application is running (Play Mode & Build) as well as in the Editor (Timeline window)

+## Parenting

+The custom parenting playable allows you to parent a gameobject (the one the track is bound to), to another (the one on the clip).

+In case you want to use these scripts 'as is', there are three things to keep in mind:
+1) The Timeline system works on a ScriptableObject base.
+This means (amongst other things) that it actually cannot keep track of references to gameobjects / transforms / components in the scene, other than the ones your track is bound to.
+   Therefore, the clip needs to find any references you link to the clip.
+In this case it's done by first setting the clip-name to the name of the bound GameObject.
+Then, if the reference to that GameObject is lost, it searches your scene for the correct one.
+   Therefore, make sure you only have one gameobject with that name in the scene, and that the name of the clip is the same as the gameobject you're interested in.
+2) It is recommended to have that 'parent' be an object which is a child of the actual parent you want to use.
+Then, let the track-gameobject parent itself to this parent, and adjust the position and the rotation of this gameobject.
+   For example:
+   I have a flashlight which I want my character to hold in her right hand.
+   I create a child of the right hand, called 'RightHandFlashLightHolder'.
+   I bind the track to the flashlight.
+   In the clip, I reference 'RightHandFlashLightHolder' as my parent.
+   During PlayMode, I pause the Timeline once the flashlight is parented to the 'RightHandFlashLightHolder'.
+   I adjust rotation and position of the 'RightHandFlashLightHolder', so that the flashlight seems to be held correctly.
+   I save the values of the 'RightHandFlashLightHolder' transform (either copy those values, or use something like [PlayModeSaver](https://assetstore.unity.com/packages/tools/utilities/play-mode-saver-104836).
+   Now, every time the flashlight is parented to the right hand (via the 'RightHandFlashLightHolder'), it looks to be correct.
+3) Can ONLY be run while application is running (Play Mode & Build).
+You can change this if you want, however, keep in mind that Unity remembers values changed during Edit mode, including those via Timeline.

+## Rigidbody

+The custom parenting playable allows you to control some values of a Rigidbody.

+Can ONLY be run while application is running (Play Mode & Build).
+You can change this if you want, however, keep in mind that Unity remembers values changed during Edit mode, including those via Timeline.

+## RotateToTarget

 ## TimeControl